hugoduncan/oldmj/README.md

 project.
 The tooling specific configuration, such as build targets, then get added to a `mj.edn` file.

-To get started, install babashka, clone the repo, and run `bin/bootstrap`.
-This will create the `target/mj1` script and the `target/mj` binary if `GRAALVM_HOME` is set.
-Either can be used interchangeably.
+To get started, [install the graalvm native-image builder](docs/DEVELOPMENT.md), clone the repo, and run `bin/bootstrap`.
+This will create the `target/mj` binary, which you should put on your PATH.

 In your clojure project, run `mj init` to create a `project.edn` file and a `mj.edn` file.